Skip to content

 • Guest exhausting host CPU, memory, disk, or file descriptors

-• Guest accessing network services outside profile-owned enforcement policy
+• Guest accessing network services blocked by profile or corporate rules

 • Unaudited data exfiltration via HTTPS